 In Haire v.
-Bd. of Supervisors of Louisiana State University Agricultural and Mechanical College, F.3d , 2013 WL 2211656 (5th Cir.
-May 21, 2013), the Fifth Circuit reversed a summary judgment that had been entered for the employer in a sex discrimination case, based partially on the "cat's paw" doctrine.
+Board of Supervisors of La.
+State Univ.
+Ag. & Mech.
+Coll., 719 F.3d 356 (5th Cir.
+2013), the Fifth Circuit reversed a summary judgment order that had been entered for the employer in a sex discrimination case, based partially on the "cat's paw" doctrine.
 Haire was a female major at the Louisiana State University ("LSU") police department.
+Id. at 361.
 She sued after she was not promoted to the chief position by the university's Chancellor.
+Id. at 362.
 Haire had competed for the vacant police chief position against a male officer, Rabalais, who had allegedly made a number of derogatory comments about women.
-The Prior to Rabalais' Chancellor ultimately selected Rabalais for the position over Haire. appointment, LSU's public safety director had ordered Haire to disclose information about a former LSU Dean who was a high-profile figure on campus.
+Id. at 361.
+The Chancellor ultimately selected Rabalais for the position over Haire.
+Id. at 362.
+Prior to Rabalais's appointment, LSU's public safety director had ordered Haire to disclose information about a former LSU Dean who was a high-profile figure on campus.
+Id. at 361.
 Haire complied but was later told the disclosure was against department policy and she was subject to discipline she claimed cost her the promotion.
+Id.
 The Fifth Circuit held Haire presented a factual dispute precluding summary judgment as to pretext.
-The court observed that while the Chancellor selected the chief, a fact issue existed as to whether he took into account Rabalais' comments, investigation, and discipline of Haire for the disclosure incident, thereby essentially allowing Rabalais, an alleged sexist who had allegedly made sexist remarks about women, to substantially influence the decision.
+Id. at 365.
+The court observed that while the Chancellor selected the chief, a fact issue existed as to whether he took into account Rabalais's comments, investigation, and discipline of Haire for the disclosure incident, thereby essentially allowing Rabalais, an alleged sexist who had allegedly made sexist remarks about women, to substantially influence the decision.
+Id. at 366-67.
 Accordingly, the court reversed and remanded.